How is CRPS Diagnosed?

 - Use of casting, surgery difficulties, injury subsequent to the original incident.

-- Lastly, they need to look for symptoms that the patient might not realize are significant and need to be shared with the doctor.
-These are changes that occur in the limbic system that cause:
+- Lastly, they need to look for symptoms that the patient might not realize are significant and need to be shared with the doctor; some of these are changes that occur in the limbic system.

 - short-term memory loss